How to Deliver Engaging Training for Both Hard and Soft Skills

 Traditional teaching methods focused on passing on information that was to be learnt so it could be repeated back as proof of knowledge.
 It offered a very isolated, solitary type of learning.
 More interactive methods of teaching create a much more immersive style of learner experience.
 This creates greater engagement which in turn helps learners to assimilate information more quickly and retain it more easily.

-Technology offers exciting ways to aid engagement, especially as not everyone assimilates information in the same way.
-The VARK model of learning styles says there are 4 main ways in which we learn
+Technology offers exciting ways to aid learner engagement, especially as not everyone assimilates information in the same way.
+The VARK model of learning styles says there are 4 main ways in which we learn:

 Some people will learn in a combination of these ways.

 Many learners do not thrive when they are taught using traditional methods.
-However, all types of learners get some benefit from interactive methods, and some will benefit hugely – and this is regardless of whether the skills being taught are hard or soft.
+However, all types of learners get some benefit from interactive methods, and some will benefit hugely – and this is regardless of whether you are creating an engaging training for hard or soft skills.

 To make training sessions in hard skills more engaging, we can see how important it is to include practical exercises and examples that are relatable so they can be easily understood and applied to the real world.
 Soft skills training can also make effective use of interactive activities that incorporate real-life examples – even if it might not be as obvious.

 Online whiteboards are a collaborative tool that replicate the whiteboards traditionally used in classroom settings.
-However, they have plenty of additional features that can not only increase engagement levels for your training but can also easily adapt to hard or soft skills training.
+However, they have plenty of additional features that can not only make your training more engaging, but can also easily adapt to hard or soft skills.
 A solution that saves you time and effort while also increasing the impact of your training.
 What’s not to love?

 Trainees can share and collaborate in real-time, and they can be used both in remote and in-person training settings.
 They are useful in many scenarios and are particularly helpful if you want to put trainees together to work as a team on a project.
 As everyone in the team can access them, it can make for a more collaborative exercise.